 Table 4 presents the descriptive statistics of all variables used in the econometric analysis.
-The summary statistics are provided for all respondents and for individuals with private health insurance.
-This section discusses the means for individuals with private health insurance.
-In 1996, the weighted means for all respondents show that 5% of the respondents had private health insurance, which increased to 21% in 2006.
-The figures show that within 10 years, it became more popular for Malaysians to pay for private health insurance.
-For individuals with private health insurance, 10% were hospitalised in 1996, which decreasing to 4% in 2006.
-Among these, 3% and 2% went to private hospitals in 1996 and 2006, respectively.
+The summary statistics are available for all respondents and for individuals with private health insurance.
+This section focuses on the discussion on the means for individuals with private health insurance.
+In 1996, the weighted means for all respondents show that 5% of the respondents have private health insurance and it increased to 21% in 2006.
+The figures show that within 10 years, private health insurance became more popular among Malaysians to pay for health care.
+For individuals with private health insurance, 10% were hospitalised in 1996 decreasing to 4% in 2006.
+Among these 3% and 2% went to private hospitals in 1996 and 2006 respectively.

-In 1996, the data show a strange picture in which 22% of individuals with the lowest income (below RM 400) owned private health insurance; in second place are individuals with income between RM 1,000 and RM 1,999, whereas the highest income group (household income more than RM 5,000) has the lowest percentage of people opting for private health insurance (1%).
-Because the more affluent group usually comprises people who take up private health insurance, there is a possibility that some households underreported their income or overreported their insurance.
-Nevertheless, in 2006 the data show a significant decrease of individuals with private health insurance below the income of RM 400 from 22%
+In 1996, the data show a strange picture where 22% of individuals with the lowest income (below RM400) own private health insurance, in second place are individuals with income between RM1,000 - RM1,999 while the highest income group (household income more than RM5,000) has the lowest percentage having private health insurance (1%).
+Since the more affluent group are usually taking private health insurance, there is a possibility that some households underreported their income or over-reported their insurance.
+Nevertheless, in 2006 there is a significant decrease of individuals with private health insurance below the income of RM400 from 22% in 1996 to 1% in 2006.
+The data show that people with middle income buy more private health insurance than the higher income group.